Face-to-face vs online counselling

 Online advantages

-Convenient – As long as your technology is up to scratch and you have somewhere private to be, you can take part in an online session anywhere that works for you and at a time that suits you best, without the added pressure of travel.
+Convenient – As long as your technology is up to scratch and you have somewhere private to be, you can take part in an online session anywhere that works for you, at a time that suits you best.

 Anonymous – Some people want to keep their mental health journey private.
 Online sessions mean you are in control of where you are during the session and who has access to that space.

-Comfort – Many people feel more relaxed in their own environment that in an office location.
+Comfort – Many people feel more relaxed in their own environment than in an office location, making it easier to talk about the tough stuff.

 Accessible – If you live remotely or have physical or mental needs that make leaving home difficult, online sessions are a good way to access care.